Coffee: Balancing the Complexity of Production and Providing Caffeine

 Coffee has as diverse growing locations as it does drinking locations.
 Over 50 countries around the world produce coffee, though the ideal location for coffee cultivation is along the Equatorial zone, between latitudes 25 degrees North and 30 degrees South.
 This area is referred to as “The Bean Belt”.
 Different varieties of coffee thrive at different altitudes, in different soils, and at different temperatures.

-Guatemala, Costa Rica, Columbia, Brazil, Ethiopia, Kenya, the Ivory Coast, Yemen, Indonesia, Hawaii, Mexico, Puerto Rice, and Vietnam all have notable coffee production.
+Guatemala, Costa Rica, Columbia, Brazil, Ethiopia, Kenya, the Ivory Coast, Yemen, Indonesia, Hawaii, Mexico, Puerto Rico, and Vietnam all have notable coffee production.
 Coffee from different areas produces different flavors and aromas.

 Hawaiian coffee takes advantage of good rains, black volcanic soils, and tropical clouds to provide a rich, aromatic, medium-bodied coffee.
 In Puerto Rico, two major growing regions produce coffee with a balanced body and acidity and a fruity aroma.
 Indonesia is known for fine-aged coffees with a deeper body and less acidity.
 Vietnamese coffee plant cultivation happens on small plantations but the country is quickly becoming a major coffee production powerhouse.
 Much Vietnamese coffee is used for blending due to its mild body and light acidity.